A German county elected a far-right candidate for the first time since the Nazi era, raising concern

 In autumn 2024, there will be state elections in Thuringia.
 The AfD leads in the polls with more than 30%.

-If the AfD, which is currently still shunned by all other mainstream parties in Germany, will become part of the state government, then Kramer, who is Jewish, will leave the country with his family.
+If the AfD, which is currently still shunned by all other mainstream parties in Germany, becomes part of the state government, then Kramer, who is Jewish, will leave the country with his family.

 “We’ve seen before in history where that can lead,” he said.
 “And I must honestly confess, I have no desire to wait for it to occur again.”